 This annual festival means far more to local villagers than a fine dinner and dance party.
 It represents the bridge to their cultural heritage—a link to their past.
-Interested in learning more about Peru family adventure?
+Interested in learning more about Peruvian culture for kids?
 We’ve got you covered.
 Follow our blog to learn more about the history, food, and cultures of South America.

 At Our Whole Village, we create trips carefully designed for families who want to create lasting memories while making a difference.
 We’re here to help you and your family experience the world, its peoples, and cultures.
 Contact us today to learn more about the unforgettable experiences that we handcraft for families just like yours.